 Then while they were still afar Isaac asks where’s the Lamb for the burnt offering?
 Again Abraham prophecies “the Lord himself will provide it” (Genesis 22:8).
 God indeed provided a Ram for the sacrifice and the rest is history (Genesis 22:9-14).

 If salvation is a mountain we climb by faith, while the mountain base marks the beginning of our journey with Christ, the summit marks the end of the journey (death) and entrance to eternal glory (salvation).
-A quick search in the internet will tell you that a mountaineer climbing a mount has to fight his way through many deadly obstacles such as altitude sickness, temperature, weather, falls, avalanche, crevasses and summit fever.
+A quick search on the internet will tell you that a mountaineer climbing amount has to fight his way through many deadly obstacles such as altitude sickness, temperature, weather, falls, avalanche, crevasses, and summit fever.

 Like real mountaineers climbing mountains, we will also face many obstacles, trials and errors while climbing our mountain of salvation.
 Abraham shows what we must do when faced with obstacles.
 We must stand on the Word of God and reason by faith (Hebrews 11:9).
 The act of reasoning nurtured Abraham’s faith and reasoning is one way we also can nurture our faith.
 Our salvation is completed when faith reaches the fullness of its maturity.

 4. God rewards Obedience

 In Genesis 22:15-19 the Angel of the Lord called to Abraham from heaven a second time and renewed the (physical) blessings God promised to Abraham before.
 Abraham asked God only for a son.
 But God saw that Abraham was obedient and rewarded him with an entire nation (Genesis 15:2-5).

 Illustration: Salvation depends upon Christ’s work for us, while rewards depend upon our works for Christ.
 (Milburn Cockrell)